 Why did the GSD decide in favor of a fully virtual spring term?

 Our decision was influenced by multiple considerations.
-Concern for the health and safety of the entire GSD community remains a top priority, and based on current guidance from Harvard University Health Services.
+Concern for the health and safety of the entire GSD community and following current guidance from Harvard University Health Services remain a top priority.

 In addition, the decision also stems from the following factors: the rising infection rate in Cambridge, Somerville, and the rest of the Boston area; the challenge of making the single space of the trays truly safe; and the continued closure of U.S. embassies and consulates worldwide, making it impossible for many of our international students to obtain visas.